 - Time & Effort — Setting up and maintaining this system is non-trivial.
 For some people this is a feature, not a flaw.
 The extra effort gets them more emotionally involved in the process.
 For many others, however, this is too much work and prevents them from sticking with this system.

 - Categorization Craziness — At first it may seem like separate envelopes for separate categories makes sense.
 But…what about when you have an expense for a category that doesn’t exist?
 What if an expense covers multiple categories?
+What if you need a new category for your Minecraft Llama purchases?
 What happens if half way through a period you realize that one category should be split into two?
 It can get complicated.

 - Unnecessarily Restrictive — The ultimate goal is to save money.
 Does it matter that you go over hundreds of dollars in one category if you are actually way under budget overall?
 If anything the categories are a means to an end.

 - Non-intuitive Monitoring — One envelope is easy to monitor.
 A dozen envelopes?
 Not so much.
 It can take several minutes to determine your financial health at any given moment and that is way too long.